ex-jedi/beginner-javascript-tutorials/README.md

 - Takes three arguments.
 The event, a callback function and an optional options object.

   - `addEventListener(type, listener, options);`
-  - A callback function is just a function one that will then be called at a later point in time.
+  - A callback function is just a function which will be called at a later point in time.
-    -The callback can be any type of function.
-Named, anonymous or arrow.
+    -The callback can be any type of function, named, anonymous or arrow.

   ```html
   <button class="butts">Click Me!</button>